 Type of liquor licenses in New York

-The liquor authority for New York State provides definitions of 21 license classes in New York, including Drug Store Beer, Restaurant Wine, as well as Hotel Wine to On-Premises Liquor, Restaurant-Brewer, and Supplemental Restaurant Brewer.
+The liquor authority for New York State provides definitions of over 20 license classes in New York, including Drug Store Beer, Restaurant Wine, as well as Hotel Wine to On-Premises Liquor, Restaurant-Brewer, and Supplemental Restaurant Brewer.

 Liquor license cost in New York City